-Prescription drug prices vary widely from pharmacy to pharmacy so shopping around is critical.
+Whether needing an antibiotic or a valley fever medication, prescription drug prices vary widely from pharmacy to pharmacy so shopping around is critical.

-As an added benefit, you can download their mobile app and have the ability to check prices of your pet medications at the click of a button on your phone.
+As an added benefit, you can download their mobile app and have the ability to check the prices of your pet medications at the click of a button on your phone.

-Another tip when your dog is prescribed a medication is to ask for a less expensive, human equivalent or a compounded version for that medication.
+Another tip when your dog is prescribed medication is to ask for a less expensive, human equivalent or a compounded version for that medication.

 Shopping around for the best price for Junior’s medication enabled me to save more than $96 for the Cephalexin, $171 for his Clindamycin, $117 for his Fluconazole, and a whopping $228 for his Itraconazole.

 2. Inquire About Price Matching

-With more people seeking ways to save money on their pet medications, many veterinarians are feeling a bit of pressure to bring their prices down to be more competitive in the marketplace.
+With more people seeking ways to save money on their pet meds, many veterinarians are feeling a bit of pressure to bring their prices down to be more competitive in the marketplace.

-Marketplace competition benefits consumers [pet owners] by reducing complacency, fostering innovation, and, as a result, lowering prices of pet medications.Marketplace competition benefits consumers (pet owners) by reducing complacency, fostering innovation, and, as a result, lowering prices of pet medications.Click To Tweet
+Marketplace competition benefits consumers [pet owners] by reducing complacency, fostering innovation, and, as a result, lowering the prices of pet meds.Marketplace competition benefits consumers (pet owners) by reducing complacency, fostering innovation, and, as a result, lowering prices of pet meds.